Swedish plural endings

 tidningarna the newspapers

-This group contains words that have a Scandinavian or Germanic origin, but that can sometimes be a little hard to tell, unless you are a language expert!
+This group contains words that have a Scandinavian or Germanic origin, but that can sometimes be a little hard to tell, unless you are an expert in language history and etymology!

 The last of the en word groups mainly contain longer words ending on a consonant (although there are a few short ones in here too).
 They take ‘er’ in plural indefinite and also add ‘na’ for plural definite.
 Like this: